-Scrapy has partial support asyncio.
+Scrapy has partial support for asyncio.
 After you install the asyncio reactor, you may use asyncio and asyncio-powered libraries in any coroutine.

-Warning: asyncio support in Scrapy is experimental.
+Warning: asyncio support in Scrapy is experimental, and not yet recommended for production environments.
 Future Scrapy versions may introduce related changes without a deprecation period or warning.